-Every student desires for attaining quality education from prestigious institutions around the world.
-While some universities offer courses in their own official language, the majority provide students with a platform to opt for degree programs in the English language.
-Furthermore, in order to carve a niche in the prolific education institutes, fluency in English is required.
-This is assessed through various English proficiency tests like TOEFL, IELTS, TOEIC, Cambridge, etc. It is a fact that non-native speakers of English face enormous challenges while taking part in the admission process, which ultimately hinders their growth.
-But as easy as it sounds, scoring well in these exams can be a daunting task.
-Apart from focusing on English grammar, one also needs to work on speaking, listening, and writing skills.
+Every student desires to attain quality education from prestigious institutions around the world.
+While some universities offer courses in their official language, the majority provide students with a platform to opt for degree programs in the English language.
+Furthermore, to carve a niche in the prolific education institutes, fluency in English is required.
+This is assessed through various English proficiency tests like TOEFL, IELTS, TOEIC, Cambridge, etc. Scoring well in these exams can be a daunting task.
 So, if you want to know how to prepare for IELTS and score well, specifically in the speaking section then, here is a blog that will highlight some of the important IELTS speaking topics and their related components.

 IELTS Speaking Test Introduction

-The IELTS speaking test can be a little intimidating at first, especially because you’ll be tested live in front of your examiner.
+IELTS Speaking Test: The IELTS speaking test can be a little intimidating at first, especially because you’ll be tested live in front of your examiner.
 Due to this live format, finding free speaking topics with sample answers can be difficult, but don’t worry we have you covered.
-Before practising our IELTS speaking topics, let’s take a quick look at the speaking test and see how it works.
+Before practising our IELTS speaking topics, let’s take a quick look at the IELTS speaking test and its nuances.

 IELTS Speaking Test Format